My Formal Education:

 As you might guess, I gravitated towards volunteer work that required serious study.
 Jubilee, a volunteer organization, was originally founded to mobilize the public to put pressure on politicians and bankers to 1) cancel the debt of countries that struggled to feed their people and 2) modify the terms of lending which forced policies which ill served them.
 So….I began to study international finance.
 I found myself learning about the consequences of lending practices upon specific countries.
 It led necessarily to learning about the history, culture, economic and political systems of many countries pre and post colonialism.
 Need I note, I’m still working on that?*

-In a good book, there is a ‘through-line.
+In a good book, there’s a ‘through-line.’
 As one finishes the book, one sees that the early, middle and end phases of the story carry through a primary theme.
-As a child, as a student, as a teacher, a volunteer, a psychotherapist and as an older woman, the most powerful ‘through-line’ I see in peoples lives (including my own) is the power of learning.
-It is mind-expanding, It is liberating!
-It is therapeutic!
-It is the lynch pin that enables us to be the best that we can be.
+As a child, as a student, as a teacher, a volunteer, psychotherapist and, as an older woman, the most powerful ‘through-line’ I see in peoples lives (including my own) is the power of learning and the power of introspection.
+It’s what allows us to be the best that we can be.